-The ProDealer Industry Summit will be held at the Hard Rock Hotel in San Diego, California from October 28-30 with top LBM leaders, manufacturers, and industry experts from across the country who are ready to address the tough lumber and building material market.
+The ProDealer Industry Summit will be held at the Broadmoor Hotel in Colorado Springs, Colorado with top LBM leaders, manufacturers, and industry experts from across the country who are ready to address the tough lumber and building material market.
 The ProDealer Industry Summit is an exclusive three day educational and networking forum designed to promote the growth of lumber & building product dealers, distributors, wholesalers, and the manufacturers who supply them.
 LBM dealers will benefit from sharing insights and best practices with leaders in the industry in a relaxed three day format that encourages networking and personal interaction.

 To learn more about the 2015 ProDealer Industry Summit and to take advantage of the early bird registration rate, click here.

 [Washington DC-5/15/15] - The National Lumber and Building Material Dealers Association (NLBMDA) commends the U.S. House of Representatives for reintroducing legislation reforming the Environmental Protection Agency's (EPA) Lead: Renovation, Repair and Painting (RRP) Rule.
 H.R.
 2328 was introduced yesterday by Congressman Kevin Cramer (R-ND) and would reduce the burdens of the rule on the home remodeling and retrofit market, while maintaining protections for pregnant women and young children from lead hazards.
 NLBMDA has worked with lawmakers on Capitol Hill to scrutinize EPA's implementation and enforcement of the rule.
 Read more.

 The Innocent Sellers Fairness Act (H.R.
 1199) was reintroduced by Rep. Blake Farenthold (R-TX) on March 2, and would reduce the instances where lumber dealers, and other retailers, are subject to unfair and unfounded product liability lawsuits.
 NLBMDA has led the charge on this issue.